Colwyn Bay

 Some views of the Colwyn Bay area before the town and the railway were changed forever by the building of the A55 Expressway

 25323 approaches Colwyn Bay station with a train for Penmaenmawr on the evening of 15th July 1977.
-At this time Colwyn Bay had up and down platform loops, and the signal controlling the down loop and the start of the loop itself can be seen in this shot.
+As this was a Friday, this was the 13:40 MWFO conditional service from Manchester Hope St. At this time Colwyn Bay had up and down platform loops, and the signal controlling the down loop and the start of the loop itself can be seen in this shot.
 The loop was removed as part of the Expressway works.

 24023 works the 16:42 Llandudno - Crewe on the 11th July 1978 and approaches Colwyn Bay.
 The track formation was particularly wide here and was used for the new A55, with the railway moved to an entirely new formation, quarried out of the rock behind the trees to the right.